 What income is included in social insurance contributions?

-The monthly salary for social insurance payment is the salary, salary allowance and other supplements specified in Point a, Section b1, Point b and Section c1, Point c, Clause 5, Article 3 of Circular 10/2020/TT-BLDTBXH.
+The monthly salary for social insurance contribution is the salary, salary allowance and other supplements specified in point a, section b1 point b and section c1 point c, clause 5, Article 3 of Circular 10/2020/TT-BLDTBXH.
 Specifically:

 (1) Salary according to job or title.

-(2) Salary allowance according to agreement between the two parties.
+(2) Salary allowance according to agreement of both parties.

 (3) Other additional amounts as agreed by both parties.

-In Official Dispatch 3016/LĐTBXH-BHXH dated July 30, 2018, the Ministry of Labor, War Invalids and Social Affairs has instructed that the diligence allowance amount that cannot be determined in advance will not be determined as the salary amount subject to compulsory social insurance.
+In Official Dispatch 3016/LĐTBXH-BHXH dated July 30, 2018, the Ministry of Labor, War Invalids and Social Affairs instructed that the undetermined diligence allowance will not be determined as a salary subject to compulsory social insurance.

-Therefore, in case the diligence allowance does not have a specific amount along with the salary agreed in the labor contract and is paid regularly in each pay period, social insurance contributions will not be calculated.
+Therefore, in case the diligence allowance does not have a specific amount of money along with the salary agreed in the labor contract and paid regularly in each pay period, it is not subject to social insurance contributions.

 Clause 26, Article 1 of Circular 06/2021/TT-BLDTBXH stipulates that the following incomes are not subject to compulsory social insurance:

-(1) Other benefits and benefits such as bonuses as prescribed in Article 104 of the 2019 Labor Code; innovation bonuses;
+(1) Other benefits and regimes such as bonuses as prescribed in Article 104 of the 2019 Labor Code; innovation bonuses;

 (2) Meal allowance between shifts;